tracim/tracim/backend/doc/migration.md

 ### Updating database content in migration revision

-There does exist few way to update dabase content in migration revision:
+There are a few ways to update the database content in migration revision:

 #### Use SQLAlchemy Table